-- Setup Automatic Payments to your Mortgage of the above amount ($1,428 per fortnight).
+- Setup Automatic, Extra Mortgage Payments of the above amount ($1,428 per fortnight).
 I’ve explained how this is done already in The Secret To Beating Long Term Problems (at the end under “Your Task”)

 - Setup an online free, high interest savings account for each of the conscious spending categories such as a NAB iSaver or ING Savings Maximiser (for this test case there would be 3 separate accounts)

 - Setup Automatic Payments to each of these three accounts of $192.30 (Travel), $60 (Dinners) and $50 (Play Money) a fortnight